r-andy79/shopping-helper/README.md

 - [Acknowledgements](#acknowledgements)

 ## UX
 The applcation can serve anyone in their day-to-day shopping.
-It can help the user to monitor current amounts of products in their kitchen/storage and automatically create shopping list based on that information.
-If the information in the database is accurate, it should help users optimize their shopping.
+It can be used by a single user, or a household / community members.
+It can help the user(s) to monitor current amounts of products in their kitchen/storage and automatically create shopping list based on that information.
+Provided the information in the database is accurate, it should help users optimize their shopping.

 ### User stories